 \textbf{Verifiable QA Generation}.
 Conditioned on the source document, domain tag, and chosen persona, the LLM-based QA generator produces verifiable question-answer pairs.
 Specifically, we first sample few-shot examples from the domain-specific demonstration library, a curated pool covering a range of question types and complexities within each domain to ensure that the generated questions are of high quality.
-We then incorporate all contexts by a prompt template to guide the LLM-based generator to extract diverse question-answer pairs from the perspective of the assigned persona.
-For question generation, since the trained model is not allowed to access the source document during RL, we instruct the generator to provide necessary contexts to ensure that the question is self-contained.
-Furthermore, we only require a short, verifiable ground-truth answer (e.g., a number, a date, a name, a short phrase) instead of a long explanation or detailed reasoning steps, which significantly reduces the generation complexity.
+We then incorporate all contexts with a prompt template (in Appendix~\ref{app: prompt templates}) to guide the LLM-based generator to extract diverse question-answer pairs from the perspective of the assigned persona.
+For question generation, beyond extracting the questions originally contained in the document~\cite{yue2024mammoth2}, our generator can also raise new questions that are answerable according to the pretraining data.
+Since the trained model is not allowed to access the source document during RL, we further instruct the generator to provide necessary contexts to ensure that the question is self-contained.
+Meanwhile, we only require a relatively short and verifiable ground-truth answer (e.g., a number, a name, or a phrase) grounded by the pretraining materials instead of a long explanation or detailed reasoning steps composed by a strong LLM~\cite{yue2024mammoth2, yuan2025naturalreasoning}, which significantly reduces the generation complexity and reliance on the backend LLMs.
+In other words, our generation is to extract the answer from the document instead of distilling from a powerful LLM.
 This design choice allows us to leverage more cost-effective LLMs for generation while still producing high-quality, verifiable QA pairs suitable for RL training.
 We provide a conversion example in Appendix~\ref{app: conversion example}.